projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 =====

 ACRN requires the developer to specify the number of guests and the cores dedicated for each guest.
-Also the developer needs to specify the physical core used as the Boot Strap Processor (BSP) for each guest.
+Also, the developer needs to specify the physical core used as the Boot Strap Processor (BSP) for each guest.
 As the processors are brought to life in the hypervisor, it checks if they are configured as BSP for any of the guests.
 If a processor is BSP of any of